Back to Hassan

 Inscription of the temple

 The Brahmeshwara temple is apparently submerged in the pond/ water nearby.
-This must be a rare one because Brahma hardly has any temples.
+This must be a rare one, as Brahma hardly has any temples.
 According to a local villager, this and the one in Hampi are the only Brahma temples.

 Chennakeshava temple is under renovation.
 So we didn’t go there.